Diamondbacks vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pavin Smith and the Arizona Diamondbacks take the field on Saturday at Chase Field against Joe Musgrove, who gets the start for the San Diego Padres.
-First pitch is set for 8:10 PM ET.
+Xander Bogaerts and the San Diego Padres will see Drey Jameson on the hill for the Arizona Diamondbacks in the final game of a four-game series, Sunday at 4:10 PM ET.

-The Padres are -145 moneyline favorites for this matchup against the Diamondbacks (+120).
-The matchup's over/under is listed at 9.5 runs.
+The Padres have been listed as -145 moneyline favorites in this matchup against the Diamondbacks (+120).
+The total is 9 runs for this contest.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.